Copyright (c) 2020, Apple Inc. All rights reserved.

 """

-A shape class that is used for setting multiple valid shape in InputType.
+A shape class for setting multiple valid shapes in InputType.

 Parameters